ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

    it from a normal ``import`` which induces a dependency on another file.
 An ``import module`` declaration cannot induce a dependency.

+   If the declaration brings no new identifiers into scope (because, for example, the module name is not used to qualify any identifiers), it is an error.

    This declaration form is allowed only with ``-XLocalModules``.

 #.
 Local modules may be exported with this export item::